DARK-art108/TechBlog/content/posts/2020-5-8--Rxjava/index.md

 ```

-**The above code can be generalized and can be used for 80% of network's call and request.As in this project you can also use Kotlin Coroutines in the place of Rxjava which is also a best alternative for AsyncTask's.I hope you will get most out of this project,as it is one of the most easier way use Rxjava/Rxkotlin in android.**😁
+**The above code can be generalized and can be used for 80% of network's call and request.As in this project you can also use Kotlin Coroutines in the place of Rxjava which is also a best alternative for AsyncTask's.I hope you will get most out of this project,as it is one of the most easier way to use Rxjava/Rxkotlin in android.**😁